Alienz11/Prod-Deploy/terraform/README.md

 ### Create Deployment Files

-- Copy the remaining files from the [terraform](./) to the new terraform directory.
+- Copy the remaining files from the [terraform](./) folder to the new terraform directory.
 - Check if the terraform files are properly formatted:

     ```bash